microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create an Ubuntu Data Science VM ##

-The Ubuntu Data Science Virtual Machine for Linux is a virtual-machine image that simplifies getting started with data science.
+The Data Science Virtual Machine for Linux is a virtual-machine image that simplifies getting started with data science.
 Multiple tools are already built, installed, and configured in order to get you up and running quickly.
 The NVIDIA GPU driver, [NVIDIA CUDA](https://developer.nvidia.com/cuda-downloads), and [NVIDIA CUDA Deep Neural Network](https://developer.nvidia.com/cudnn) (cuDNN) library are also included, as are [Jupyter](http://jupyter.org/), several sample Jupyter notebooks, and [TensorFlow](https://www.tensorflow.org/).
-All pre-installed frameworks are GPU-enabled but will work on CPUs as well.
+All pre-installed frameworks are GPU-enabled but work on CPUs as well.
 In this exercise, you will create an instance of the Data Science Virtual Machine for Linux on Azure.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If asked to log in, do so using your Microsoft account.